History

 “History is who we are and why we are the way we are.” - David McCullough, American historian

-History seeks to empower students to become global citizens through an appreciation of how past events have shaped the world we live in today.
-Through an inquiry-based learning approach, students encounter and empathise with different perspectives and interpretations of the past, and learn to navigate their way in an uncertain and complex world.
-Through these encounters, our students develop a sense of curiosity and wonder about the world in which they live, and are encouraged to practice informed, discriminating and active citizenship essential to building a society and nation.
+NJC History seeks to empower students to become global citizens through an appreciation of how past events have shaped the world we live in today.
+Through an inquiry-based learning approach, students encounter and learn to empathise with different perspectives and interpretations of the past, and learn to navigate their way in an uncertain and complex world.
+Through these encounters, our students develop a sense of curiosity and wonder about the world in which they live, and are encouraged to practice informed, discriminating and active citizenship essential to building society and nation.